jvanbruegge/adcs_plot/README.md

 ```
 Here is the first part that needs actual explanation.
 The code you see here is using d3's scales.
 With d3 version 4, the whole library was splitted in smaller submodules like `d3-path`, `d3-shape` or `d3-scale` which we used here.
 This has the great advantage that the calculations and the DOM manipulation is now clearly seperated.
 As Cycle.js uses virtual dom diffing under the hood we don't want external DOM manipulations.

-A scale is just a normal javascript function that takes some data and returns only the scaled data and does nothing else making it a pure function.
-To initialize the function we use the `.domain()` and the `.range()` function.
+A scale is just a normal javascript function that takes some data and returns only the scaled data and does nothing else (pure functions - yay!).
+To initialize the function we use the `.domain()` and the `.range()` functions.
 The domain is the expected range of **incoming** data, the range contains the **outgoing** pixel values.

 This means here we are creating two scales, one for the x axis and one for the y axis.
 The x axis is using a time scale because we want our data to be associated with the timestamp it was generated.
 The leftmost value on the graph should be the current time, the rightmost value should be two hours ago.
 We want those values to be mapped to a 500 pixel wide graph.
-The y axis is analog to the x axis, we are only passing the domain as setting from the outside.
+The y axis is analog to the x axis, the only difference is passing the domain from the settings.

 ```typescript